 3. Light

 Since Pink Princess philodendrons are often kept in pots indoors, achieving the appropriate light balance can prove difficult.
 Thankfully, they don’t have demanding needs when it comes to light.
-The most important thing is to try and get at least the minimum recommended light exposure.
+The most important thing is to get at least the minimum recommended light exposure.
 That way, your plant will put more effort into producing those stunning pink leaves.
 So, do what you can to maximize the color output!

 Pink Princess philodendrons require six to eight hours of indirect sunlight daily.
 You can potentially get that by positioning your plants near the window.
 However, avoid putting them in a location that receives direct sunlight during mid-day.
 Too much direct sunlight can damage the leaves, especially when the sun is at its highest.